Gretchen Rush, a four-time Trinity All-American, is in her sixth season as the Tigers head women’s tennis coach.

 In 2015, Coach Rush represented the United States in La Baule, France, at the ITF Seniors World Team Championships.
 Coach Rush and her partner won the deciding doubles event at the Maria Esther Bueno Cup, for players age 50 and over, as the Americans defeated France 2-1 to capture the championship.
 Later, Coach Rush advanced to the singles semifinals of the ITF Seniors World Individual Championships.

-Coach Rush advanced to the doubles finals of the ITF Seniors World Individual Championships in November 2017.
-The event was held in Miami Beach, Florida.
+Coach Rush advanced to the doubles finals of the ITF Seniors World Individual Championships in November 2017 in Miami Beach, Florida.

 Prior to returning to her alma mater, she was the head women’s tennis coach at Claremont-Mudd-Scripps (CA) Colleges during the 2012-13 and 2013-14 seasons.
 Coach Rush led the Athenas, members of the NCAA Division III, to a 53-10 (.839) overall record and to two Southern California Intercollegiate Athletic Conference (SCIAC) Championships.